kusl/Concurrent-Programming/series03/series03.md

 **4. Is the busy-wait mutex protocol fair?
 Deadlock-free?
 Justify your answer.**

-tbd
+It certainly is deadlock free.
+We can proof that with the FSP.

-**5. If we haveto implement a simple batchoperating system on a singleprocessor architecture would have sense to use path expressions o handle the concurrency?
+**5. If we have to implement a simple batchoperating system on a singleprocessor architecture would have sense to use path expressions o handle the concurrency?
 (Motivate your answer!!!)**

 tbd